mirzaghaderi/IdeoKar/README.md

 ### Genomic Ideogram plugin

 The **Genomic Ideogram** plugin constructs an ideogram directly from genomic sequence data.
-It uses a FASTA file to obtain chromosome/scaffold sequences and lengths and can optionally use a GFF3 annotation file to obtain features information.
-It can also search the genomic sequences for approximate repeat copies and display the resulting repeat arrays as colored chromosome bands.
+It uses a FASTA file or a simple 3-column chromosome length table to obtain chromosome sequences or lengths and can optionally use a GFF3 annotation file to obtain features information.
+If the genome FASTA sequence is loaded instead of the 3-column chromosome length table, it can also search the genomic sequences for approximate repeat copies and display the resulting repeat arrays as colored chromosome bands.